Types of quantum field thories

 (This may be regarded as the Legendre transform of .)

-By Cartan's magic formula this is equivalent to
+By Cartan's magic formula and since is assumed vertical while is horizontal, this is equivalent to

 With the above notions and notation, Noether’s theorem states: